Hire Interactive Designers

 Writing a clear and compelling job description is crucial to attracting talented candidates to apply for your interactive designer position.
 Depending on your needs, your job description may prioritize some skills over others.
 For example, if your project involves an interactive retail display, you’ll want to attract candidates with industrial and environmental design experience.
 While every project has different needs, your job description should touch on these core interactive design skills:

-Mastery of visual design empowers an interactive designer to craft engaging interfaces through color, typography, photo manipulation, and grid-based layouts.
+Visual Design Mastery: Mastery of visual design empowers an interactive designer to craft engaging interfaces through color, typography, photo manipulation, logo design, and grid-based layouts.
 Any designer you decide to interview should have a compelling portfolio exhibiting their command of visual design principles such as emphasis, balance, and rhythm.

-The interactive designer you hire should have in-depth knowledge of digital platforms and web applications, and their design constraints.
+Digital Experience Design Knowledge: The interactive designer you hire should have in-depth knowledge of digital platforms, social media, and web applications, and their design constraints.
 For instance, a heads-up display poses different design challenges than a mobile device.
 Such knowledge enables the designer to communicate with users in ways relevant to the medium they use.

 When interviewing interactive designers, it’s crucial to ask questions that will help you assess their skills, experience, and fit with your organization: